Budgeting Tips for a Cruise to Tonga

 Cruise ship activities are an experience in themselves.
 There’s a ton of things to do in between indulging in spa treatments and rock climbing.
 You’ll find that the prices of these activities dramatically reduce on port days when most people are off the boat.
 Bearing in mind that, for instance, in Vava’u, tenders run back and forth from the ship all day and in Nuku’alofa, you can go on and off the ship as much as you like, you can always squeeze in a cruise ship experience before or after a day onshore.

 How to Save Money on Food

 Sure, the best way to save money on food on a cruise is to stick to the meal plans that have been included in your cruise rate.
-But for cruises without meals included or if you’re just a foodie that likes to try different things, then here’s how you can be saving money on food when on a cruise to Tonga.
+But for cruises without meals included or if you’re just a foodie who likes to try different things, then here’s how you can save money on food when on a cruise to Tonga.

 Look into Restaurant and Bar Packages

 During the booking process of your cruise, you’re likely to find that there are restaurant and bar packages available, often acting as credit for food and drinks on the ship.
 Assess your needs first, are you really going to spend AU$550 on drinks for two people?
 If you think a food and drinks package is going to save you money, then consider buying on the second night of your cruise or the third or the fourth!
 The further through the cruise you get more the food and drink packages are discounted.

 Cruise ship restaurants work hard to get your business, from first-day discounts to nightly specials.
 Lunchtime is when you will find the best deals, so make lunchtime the foodie event and opt for something a little smaller/cheaper for dinner.